rackerlabs/support-how-to/content/cloud-servers/build-your-application-on-the-rackspace-cloud.md

 ### Send email from your application

-If you want your application to send emails (for password resets, weekly digests, or to welcome new users), then you need to configure your application to do this.
+If you want your application to send emails (for password resets, weekly digests, or to welcome new users), then you need to configure it to do this.
 Use the following tips for best results:

 - To avoid blacklists, relay your mail through Mailgun&reg; rather than sending it directly from your cloud servers.